harrisonlingren/blog/README.md

 Web Forum
 =========

-This is a simple forum web application, implemented using Ruby on Rails, jQuery, and Twitter Bootstrap.
+This is a simple forum web application, implemented using Ruby on Rails, jQuery, and Bootstrap.

 A live demo can be viewed by visiting [forum.lingren.co](http://forum.lingren.co).